 It’s helpful to understand the incline block tariff (IBT) concept Basically, this means that as you buy more electricity in a month, the more you pay for it.
 In the case of prepaid customers, it has nothing to do with how much you actually use — the cost is purely based on how much you buy.
 This means that electricity is one of the rare cases where it’s really not a good idea to buy in bulk.
 Rather buy from week to week, or buy just enough at the beginning of each month to keep you going.
 It’s cheaper to top up with a few units at the end of each month than to buy enough to last you for two months.
 Here is a helpful article explaining how incline block tariffs work.

-Use the tariff calculator in our tenant portal
+Use the rate calculator in our tenant portal

 If you have any questions about tariffs, we encourage you to speak to your landlord.
 For any further information or to discuss any other aspect of our service you are welcome to contact Citiq Prepaid’s call centre on 087 55 111 55.